gjbex/Fortran-MOOC/docs/parallel_programming.md

 iteration.
 However, semantically, it is a reduction, so it can be done locally in each thread, and when all threads have finished, their respective results can be reduced to the final value of `nr_success`.
-All the instructions required to do this are generated automatically by the the compiler.
+All the instructions required to do this are generated automatically by the compiler.

 The semantics is defined by the `reduction` clause of the `do` work sharing directive.
 The reduction operation is a sum, and the variable(s) involved in